mflatt/web-macro-tutorial/README.md

-That's because `42` is Racket expression, evaluating the expression produces the value 42, and the value is shown in the interactions window.
-You could also type the expression `43` after the `>` prompt in the interactions area, and the value of that expression will be
+That's because `42` is Racket expression, evaluating the expression produces the value 42, and the value is shown in the interactions area.
+You could also type the expression `43` after the `>` prompt in the interactions area, and the value of that expression is shown:
-shown:

     Welcome to DrRacket
     Language: racket